 - 1. You must be a first time applicant to American Career College - 2.
 You must be employed by RadNet - 3.
-Submit this application form, indicate your employment relationship with RadNet at the time of application to the school, and present a copy of your most recent paystub (must have a pay period within 30 days of the date of this application).
+Submit this application form, indicate your employment relationship with RadNet at the time of application to the school, and present a copy of your most recent paystub (must have a pay period within 30 days of the date of this application). - 4.
+Must be evaluated and selected by RadNet for the RadNet Associate's Grant (RadNet will notify ACC of the annual selected applicant).

-If you qualify for this grant, a total of \$2,500 will be applied to your student account as a tuition reduction.
+If you qualify for this grant, the amount of the grant will be applied to your student account as a tuition reduction.
 The grant will be applied proportionately each term or payment period, and may be pro-rated for less than full time enrollment.

-There is no cash value for this grant; if you withdraw from the program before completing, the unused portion of the grant will be lost.
+If you withdraw from the program before completing, the unused portion of the grant will be lost, there will be no cash value.

+Student must be actively employed by RadNet on their graduation date to be eligible for the graduation credit.
 This grant may not be used in conjunction with any other American Career College grants or scholarships, and does not apply to students already receiving a tuition discount based on a state or county sponsored re-training program.